 - Books: I, uh, didn’t read anything since the last blog post.
 Still reading “Give and Take: Why Helping Others Drives Our Success” in small chunks.

 - Podcasts: I was unsure at first about The Adventure Zone: Commitment, but Clint McElroy turned out to be a great dungeon master!
-He teacher theater, after all.
+He teaches theater, after all.
 I’m now a regular listener to The Polygon Show, which is a great way to get video game updates from a wonderful, funny group of women.
 Wonderful! continues being a good source of positivity every week.

 - Watched all of Dad of Light with some friends!
 It was really cute, the story was strong, and they had some funny moments just for players while keeping it accessible to a general audience.